takapi327/ldbc/docs/src/main/mdoc/en/tutorial/Parameterized-Queries.md

 {%
-  laika.title = Parameter
+  laika.title = Parameterized Queries
   laika.metadata.language = en
 %}

 # Parameterized Queries

-In this chapter, you will learn how to construct parameterized queries.
+In the [Simple Program](/en/tutorial/Simple-Program.md) tutorial, we learned how to execute basic queries.
+In real applications, you'll often execute queries based on user input or variable values.
+On this page, you'll learn how to safely handle parameters.

+In ldbc, we strongly recommend using parameterized queries to prevent SQL injection attacks.
+Parameterized queries allow you to separate SQL code from data, enabling safer database access.

+## Parameter Basics

+In ldbc, there are two main ways to embed parameters in SQL statements:

+1. **Dynamic parameters** - Used as regular parameters, processed by `PreparedStatement` to prevent SQL injection attacks
+2. **Static parameters** - Directly embedded as part of the SQL statement (e.g., table names, column names, etc.)

-## Adding parameters
+## Adding Dynamic Parameters

-First, create a query with no parameters.
+First, let's create a query without parameters.

 ```scala
 sql"SELECT name, email FROM user".query[(String, String)].to[List]
 ```

-Next, let's incorporate the query into a method and add a parameter to select only the data that matches the `id` specified by the user.
-Insert the `id` argument as `$id` into the SQL statement, just as you would interpolate a string.
+Next, let's incorporate the query into a method and add a parameter to select only data matching the user-specified `id`.
+We insert the `id` argument into the SQL statement as `$id`, just like string interpolation.

 ```scala
 val id = 1